42mst/leetcode/README.md

 # leetcode

-All kinds of leetcode challenges
+All kinds of leetcode challenges.

+Solutions are written in Java.